 Succulents don’t require a lot of water.

 I find it’s best to keep these plants out of the rain if possible so the amount of water they receive every week is controlled.
-Depending on the outdoor temperature, I give mine a good watering once a week throughout the summer allowing the soil to dry out.
+The most common problem with succulents is rot.
+So, how often should you water succulents?
+Depending on the outdoor temperature, I give mine a good watering once a week throughout the summer allowing the soil to dry out in between.
 The closer we get to fall I plan on extending the amount of time in between.

 Succulents don’t like their roots sitting in water for long periods of time.